gknapp/ghost6/readme.md

 ### Stock firmware

 Connecting to the printer via serial console over USB allows us to retrieve the firmware settings.
-Pulled the following G-code values via Pronterface.
+I used Pronterface as a serial terminal client.

 `M115`